-- 1. To offer students women's perspective of life and womanhood. - 2.
+- 1. To offer students women's perspective of life and womanhood in India. - 2.
 To acquaint the students with the distinct stylistic features of Indian women writers. - 3.
-To evaluate the position of woman in the Indian patriarchal society and as reflected in literature written by women writers.
+To evaluate the position of woman in the Indian patriarchal society and as reflected in literature written by women writers. - 4.
+To enable students to re-examine texts that project women in rigid cultural and social constructs.